Jack112-create/Dev-Adventures/README.md

 ### Bugs

 ### Deployment
-Deploying the project onto Heroku:
+Deploying the project using Heroku:

 - Visit the [Heroku](https://id.heroku.com/login) site.
 - Sign in.